 The average temperature in winter (October to March) ranges from +4.0°C to -5.0°C. January is normally the coldest, and temperature can drop to -15°C or a bit lower.
 Tromsø is located close to the coast and, due to the warm current called the Gulf Stream, it is mild here compared to places elsewhere at a similar latitude.

-On our Northern Lights chase in small group and Private Northern Lights chase we provide a thermal suit and winter boots to wear over your shoes.
+On our Northern Lights chase in small group and Private Northern Lights chase we provide a thermal suit to wear over your own clothes.
 You should still bring your own warm clothes to wear under the thermal suit, a hat, gloves, scarf and suitable shoes (no high heels for example).
 Thick woolen socks and winter boots are recommended.

 Warm, wind and waterproof.
 A hat, gloves, a scarf and good winter boots.
 Thermal underwear and woollen socks could also come in handy.